The danger of not knowing

 Think about this.
 You may have been afraid your whole life and you might come from a family who are mostly afraid of spiders.
 What are the benefits of this for you?
 I can wager that on at least a few occasions you have bonded over stories about your fear of spiders with someone.
 Perhaps a fear of spiders is so common that it is something you have in common with people.
 And isn’t it nice to have something in common with people?
 Perhaps being known as the person who is scared of spiders has been valuable at some point.
 Maybe your unique scream made people notice you at school?

 This might sound ridiculous, surely no one chooses to be afraid of spiders?
-I would answer that almost nobody does so consciously, but this isn’t a conscious choice, this is happening at a deeper level.
-In much the same way many people hate to smoke, but when asked if they are willing to give up the identity of being a smoker they become uncomfortable.
-Because being known as a smoker has had some value for them either in the past or into the present day.
+I would answer that almost nobody does so consciously, but this isn’t a conscious choice.
+In much the same way many people hate to smoke, but when asked if they are willing to give up the identity of being a smoker they become uncomfortable, because being known as a smoker has had some value for them either in the past or into the present day.

 This unusual twist of psychology is known as secondary gain, and it is one of the main reasons why we are stuck with a problem, because although it may not be particularly good for us and we recognise that it is damaging our life choices and even causing us emotional pain, we hold onto the problem because it has (or had) some value that we had never consciously considered before.
 It doesn’t make us bad or lazy or a ‘faker’, we just hadn’t considered that our problem had a hidden benefit.
 Once we’ve brought it into our conscious awareness and been brave enough to take ownership of it we can choose to keep our fear or let it go.